MetaMask/metamask-docs/services/get-started/infura.md

   </div>
 </div>

-In the API key page that appears, select **My First Key** to access your API key settings.
-In the **All Endpoints** tab, select the networks that you wish to connect to, and select **Save Changes**.
+In the API key page that displays, select **My First Key** to access your API key settings.
+In the **All Endpoints** tab, select the networks that you want to connect to, and select **Save Changes**.

-In this example, we've selected the Ethereum mainnet and Linea mainnet networks.
+In the following example, Ethereum mainnet and Linea mainnet networks are selected.

 <div class="left-align-container">
   <div class="img-large">